EricSiq/BodhiRAG/README.md

 ## Hackathon Impact

-The Artemis Knowledge Accelerator provides a **scalable and explainable platform** for space bioscience, bridging research literature, experimental data, and funding decisions to accelerate NASA’s exploration goals.
+BodhiRAG provides a **scalable and explainable platform** for space bioscience, bridging research literature, experimental data, and funding decisions to accelerate NASA’s exploration goals.